 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Looking for a warm fruit dessert you can make easily with basic ingredients?
 Look no further.
-Here, bananas are baked with just two ingredients—butter and brown sugar—making a quick dessert both fruit lovers and non-fruit lovers will enjoy.
+Here, bananas are baked with just two ingredients—butter and brown sugar—making a quick dessert everyone will enjoy.

 The recipe relies on firm, but not green, bananas.
 Use fruit where the skin is fully yellow with no appearance of brown mottled spots.
 Fully ripe, soft bananas could be used, but they won't hold up as well in this recipe.
 Green bananas don't have the same flavors developed yet (although the sugar would make up for what they lack in sweetness), but if you prefer slightly green bananas, you might give them a try in this recipe.

-Baked bananas go especially well as a dessert for meals centered on Caribbean, Asian, Thai, Filipino, Mexican, Central American, or South American cuisine.
+Baked bananas go especially well as a dessert for meals centered on international cuisines like Caribbean, Asian, Thai, Filipino, Mexican, Central American, or South American.
 But they are so delicious that you can serve them after almost any meal.

 Preheat the oven to 375 F.